Little girl painting

 Frequently Asked Questions

 Yes!
 Participants can earn CEUs from the ACSES Introductory Series.
+We do not charge extra for CEUs.
 Start Early is an IACET accredited provider of CEUs.
-Registrants must either attend the live events or watch the recordings, which will be sent out 2-3 business days after each live event/webinar with an evaluation to complete.
+Registrants must either attend the live events or watch the recordings, which will be sent out 2-3 business days after each session with an evaluation to complete.
 Participants must complete the evaluation for CEU credit.
 Please note that all CEU completion certificates will be sent at the end of the series.
 0.1 CEU is awarded for each one-hour webinar within the series.
 If you complete the entire series, you are eligible for up to .5 CEUs.
 (Please note, the first webinar in the series is an introduction and does not offer CEUs).
-Should you require your certificate information earlier, please contact us and we will prioritize for processing.
+Should you require your certificate information earlier, please contact us and we will prioritize processing.

 Email Our Team